ICantMakeThings/Bresser-Garni-Weather-Info-Reciever/README.md

-If you have multiple recievers (make sure they are away enough from eachother to not get data from the wrong weather station!) the next link will be [http://weather1.lan](http://weather1.lan/) then 2, 3, 4 and so on.
+If you have multiple recievers (make sure they are away enough from eachother to not get data from the wrong weather station!) the next link will be [http://weather1.lan](http://weather1.lan/) then 2, 3, 4 and so on. to reset wifi, go to a serial terminal like [this](https://serial.huhn.me/) and type in terminal `resetwifi` to reset to factory settings.